opencog/lg-atomese/README.md

 theoretical limits are is unclear; its usage in a general setting continues to be explored, as of 2025.

+Traditional LG worked with language description files, aka "dictionaries" providing the "lexis" from which parsing is done.
+The original natural language dictionaries were created by hand.
+Current versions of Link Grammar can pull dictionary entries out of the AtomSpace, thus allowing the dictionary to be maintained dynamically, using learning algorithms of any desired sort.
+In particular, learning and parsing can be interleaved, sentance by sentance, instead of considned to batch processing.

 Status
 ------